HaloZero/FEWD_Curriculum_33/Week_06_Intro_jQuery/13_arrays/slides.md

 What if we had a collection of images that we wanted to display to the screen one at a time?

-How could we store all the images?
+How could we store all the images in the order we want?

----

-##Arrays

-What is an array?

 ---

 ##Declaring Arrays